isabella232/website-27/docs/bebop/source/includes/_go_deeper.md

 - declare environment variables named `ANDROID_SDK_PATH` and `ANDROID_NDK_PATH`, each pointing to the root of the corresponding dev kit
 - You must have the android native toolchains for android-14 in your path.
- To generate a standalone toolchain, use the following command :
+ To generate a standalone toolchain, use the following command:
 `$ANDROID_NDK_PATH/build/tools/make-standalone-toolchain.sh --platform=android-14 --arch=<arch> --install-dir=<your/installation/dir>`.
  For the three archs `arm`, `mips` and `x86`
 --> Note that you must use three different installation directories (one for